 |aldehydes (Alcohol compounds)||0.01 to 0.1|

-In the bottle aging or the aging of wine, the proportion of some substances decreases because one part than depot (Sediment) is precipitated.
-The "sugar-free extract" is determined by selecting the total extract reducing sugar and possibly existing ones sucrose (Total sugar content is called invert sugar indicated) subtracts.
-The sugar-free extract allows only a limited statement for the quality assessment.
-Therefore, the "non-volatile acids" calculated as tartaric acid are removed and the "extra residue" is obtained.
-This determines the "inner quality" of a wine and makes wines best comparable.
-Very high or very low Extrakrest values may appear wine adulteration (Pantschen) point out.
+In the bottle aging or the aging The proportion of some substances in wine decreases because part is considered depot (Sediment) is precipitated.
+The "sugar-free extract" is determined by taking the total extract reducing sugar and any existing sucrose (Total sugar content is considered invert sugar specified) deducts.
+However, the sugar-free extract only allows a limited statement for the quality assessment.
+Therefore, you subtract the "non-volatile acids" calculated as tartaric acid and get the "extract residue".
+This determines the "inner quality" of a wine and is the best way to compare wines.
+Very high or very low extract residue values can occur wine adulteration (Pantschen) point out.

-For certain substances used in the cellar work, there are defined maximum limits in the finished wine, which are, for example ascorbic acid. sulphurous acid and silver chloride (see a complete list below Means in winemaking ).
-Certain substances in larger quantities indicate defects or in the worst case wine faults out.
-They are due to unhealthy grape material or deficient hygiene and made mistakes in winemaking.
-That's among other things acetaldehyde. cadaverine. acetic acid. ethyl carbamate. isoamylamine. histamine. methanol.
-Ochratoxin A. phenylethylamine. putrescine and tyramine, From a certain amount, they are toxic or unhealthy and are therefore defined with maximum allowable amounts in wine; see below ADI (Acceptable Daily Intake = maximum daily dose, medically safe).
+There are defined maximum limits in the finished wine for certain materials used in the cellar work, for example ascorbic acid. sulphurous acid and silver chloride (see a complete list at Means in winemaking ).
+Certain substances in large quantities indicate defects or, in the worst case, wine faults out.
+They become poor due to unhealthy grape material hygiene and errors in winemaking.
+These are, among other things acetaldehyde. cadaverine. acetic acid. ethyl carbamate. isoamylamine. histamine. methanol.
+Ochratoxin A. phenylethylamine. putrescine and tyramine, From a certain amount, they are toxic or unhealthy and are therefore defined with the maximum permitted amounts in wine; see under ADI (Acceptable Daily Intake = maximum permissible daily dose, medically harmless).